alchemyplatform/aa-sdk/site/pages/packages/aa-alchemy/signer/getAddress.md

 ---
-outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: Alchemy Signer • getAddress
-  - - meta
-    - name: description
-      content: Learn how to use the AlchemySigner.getAddress method
-  - - meta
-    - property: og:description
-      content: Learn how to use the AlchemySigner.getAddress method
-  - - meta
-    - name: twitter:title
-      content: Alchemy Signer • getAddress
+title: Alchemy Signer • getAddress
-  - - meta
-    - name: twitter:description
-      content: Learn how to use the AlchemySigner.getAddress method
+description: Learn how to use the AlchemySigner.getAddress method
 ---

 # getAddress